fsharp/fslang-design/FSharp.Core-4.4.3.0/FS-1042-add-seq-transpose.md

 # Compatibility
 [compatibility]: #compatibility

-As this is just an addition to F# Core and does not require nany new syntax, it is not a breaking change to the compiler
+As this is just an addition to F# Core and does not require any new syntax, it is not a breaking change to the compiler

 # Unresolved questions